BilalLiaquat7/calculator/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [JavaScript Capstone Project] <a name="about-project"></a>
+# 📖 [Math Magicians] <a name="about-project"></a>

-**[JavaScript Capstone Project]** is a learning project in which it is required to implement HTML/CSS/JavaScript linters..
+**[Math Magicians]** is a learning project in which it is required to implement HTML/CSS/JavaScript linters..
 And build a meduim fidelity wireframe application using ES6, API and WebPack framework..

 ## 🛠 Built With <a name="built-with"></a>

-Visual Studia Code, HTML/JavaScript linters, ES6, Webpack, API.
+Visual Studia Code, HTML/JavaScript linters, ES6, REACT, API.

 ### Tech Stack <a name="tech-stack"></a>